Aphrodite

 Aphrodite quickly transforms the young woman into a myrrh tree.
 The tree is thrust upon and is

 split down the center.
 Out tumbled the infant Adonis.
 So handsome was this youth Aphrodite wanted him for her own.
-She concealed him within a chest and entrusted it to Persephone, Queen of the dead.
-Persephone's curiosity eventually got the better of her and she opened the

 said she would be wearing the infamous magick girdle all the time and persuaded